murraycadzow/2020-10-14-ttt-online-nz/index.md

 humantime: "12:30 - 16:30 NZDT"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2020-10-14      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2020-10-22        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Arindam Basu", "Murray Cadzow","Aleksandra Pawlik"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Arindam Basu", "Murray Cadzow","Aleksandra Pawlik", "Paula Andrea Martinez"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: [""]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 contact: ["megan.guidry@nesi.org.nz", "murray.cadzow@otago.ac.nz"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 etherpad:   https://pad.carpentries.org/2020-10-14-ttt-online-nz          # optional: URL for the workshop Etherpad if there is one